anupama-pathirage/ballerina-scenarios/ballerina-zapier-samples/search-weather-data-to-twilio-sms/README.md

 This sample search weather data for severe weather conditions and sends a Twilio SMS to a specified number.

 ## Use case
-This will search the weather forcast data for the given location with the specified temperature and wind threshold and sends a Twilio SMS to a specified number.
+This `search-based integration` will search the weather forcast data for the given location with the specified temperature and wind threshold and sends a Twilio SMS to a specified number.

 ## Prerequisites
 * Openweather account